 How did the City map these streams?

 The City conducted an assessment of over 13.6 stream miles during the fall of 2004, classifying each stream as perennial, intermittent, or ephemeral based on protocols acceptable to the Chesapeake Bay Local Assistance Board.
 Streams classified as perennial became the basis of the new RPA map.

 Where can I get additional information?

-The Department of Conservation and Recreation's (DCR) Local Implementation Section (formerly Chesapeake Bay Local Assistance Division) addresses the impact of land use upon the water that drains into the Chesapeake Bay.
+The Virginia Department of Environmental Quality (DEQ) Local Implementation Section (formerly Chesapeake Bay Local Assistance Division) addresses the impact of land use upon the water that drains into the Chesapeake Bay.
 The Chesapeake Bay Local Assistance Board participates in the multi-jurisdictional Chesapeake Bay Program and assists in the implementation of the Commonwealth of Virginia's Chesapeake Bay Preservation Act and the associated Regulations.

 For more information, visit our Water Quality Regulations and Permitting webpage.